jbindaAI/LIDC_ViTs/README.md

 ## Overview
 This repository contains code needed to reproduce results of `Explaining the Vision Transformers for Medical Images using Class-Discriminative Attention Maps (CDAM)` project.
 This project aims to apply in medical imaging domain Class-Discriminative Attention Maps (CDAM).
 CDAM code is mostly based on the implementation developed by Brocki and Chung, 2023 ([arxiv](https://doi.org/10.48550/arXiv.2312.02364)).
+Official CDAM repository is there: [CDAM](https://github.com/lenbrocki/CDAM.git).

 ### Prerequisites: